tupol/spark-utils-demos/README.md

 [LinesFilter02.scala](src/main/scala/org/tupol/sparkutils/demos/LinesFilter02.scala).

 #### Defining the Application Context
-First, we need to change out `wordFilter` parameter to something more suitable, let's call it `wordsFilter` and give it the type
+First, we need to change our `wordFilter` parameter to something more suitable, let's call it `wordsFilter` and give it the type `Seq[String]`.
 ```scala
 case class LinesFilter02Context(input: FileSourceConfiguration, output: FileSinkConfiguration, wordsFilter: Set[String])
 ```